Director: Josephine Connolly- Schoonen, PhD, RD

 - Target Fitness for Gastrointestinal Health (one day a week for 4 weeks): An innovative program that offers a variety of strategies to decrease gastrointestinal discomfort and ongoing disease processes, as well as guidance on developing an individualized approach that will work for you!

-- Supermarket Tour (one 2-hour session): During our walk through the supermarket, you will increase your confidence on cutting through marketing hype to select truly health-promoting foods.
+- Supermarket Tour (one 2-hour session): During our walk through the supermarket, you will increase your confidence in cutting through the marketing hype to select truly health-promoting foods.

 - Target Fitness Culinary Arts Workshop (one 2-hour workshop): Our culinary arts workshops empower you to pull together healthy meals and snacks for you and your family that will optimize health, as well as help manage nutrition-related health conditions.